Josia-Douniama/kubernetes-flask-mysql/README.md

 To verify the minikube version, use the command: minikube version

-To Start your cluster: from a terminal with administrator access (but not logged in as root), run: minikube start
+To Start your cluster: from a terminal with administrator access (but not logged in as root),
+# Do not forget to run: # minikube start

 # Creation of a Secret to keep the password for the Database